dotnet/csharplang/proposals/semi-auto-properties.md

 ### Constructor assignment

-As with existing auto-properties, assignment in the constructor calls the setter if it exists, and if there is no setter it falls back to directly assigning to the backing field.
+As with auto properties, assignment in the constructor calls the setter if it exists, and if there is no setter it falls back to directly assigning to the backing field.

 ```cs
 class C